 For example, we recommend doing them in a fixed rhythm over a longer period of a few weeks.
 For example, you can do 2-3 exercises per week over a period of 6-8 weeks.
-Take into account that children can usually only reach the next developmental stage of Theory of Mind at a certain age.
+Take into account that children, usually, can only reach the next developmental stage of Theory of Mind at a certain age.
 Therefore, if necessary, you can also distribute modules over different school years, e.g. carry out modules 1-3 in the first grade and modules 4-5 in the second grade.

 - how much time you take for the individual exercises.

-The descriptions of the exercise do not include time, as children learn at different paces.
+The descriptions of the exercises do not include time, as children learn at different paces.
 We recommend doing the exercises in units of 45-90 min.
 If necessary, you can also divide the individual steps of an exercise into several units or do two exercises in one time unit.

 Which language(s) should I use?

 All exercises can be done in English or / and British Sign Language.
 Which language(s) you use depends on the individual prerequisites of the children and young people as well as on your goals for language education.
 Many materials are available in different linguistic variants.

 In the exercises you will find a variety of methods and materials.
 There are 7 things to keep in mind:

 - You can download all exercises and materials in different file formats (e.g. word, pdf, PowerPoint, mp4).
 The Word and PowerPoint formats allow you to adapt the materials to the interests and linguistic needs of the children and young people (see provisions on copyright).

 - Please note that you will have to assemble some of the materials yourself before the lesson.
 We recommend that you print out the materials in good quality or laminate them if necessary and collect them in a box so that you and your colleagues can refer to them at any time when carrying out the training program.

 - Please note that sometimes additional materials such as coloured pencils or a camera are needed for preparation.